Driving professional excellence

 - expand professional networks both locally and internationally,

-- continually develop the skills and expertise that you need to succeed,
+- develop the skills and expertise that you need to succeed,

 - stay up-to-date on key issues and trends,